INFORMATION FOR AUTHORS

 Footer: 0.89 cm

-Original manuscripts may be submitted in English or Afrikaans and should be sent to:
+Original manuscripts may be submitted in English and should be sent to:

 North-West University, POTCHEFSTROOM